 Green Walls

 Green walls are also known as living walls.
 These are vertical gardens that consist of various plants integrated into a structure.
-They provide excellent privacy by creating a natural barrier by blocking the view from neighboring properties.
-Additionally, green walls also improve air quality and create a serene outdoor atmosphere, which makes it one of the best outdoor privacy ideas.
+They offer great privacy since they act as natural fences which block the views of neighbors.
+In addition to that, green walls also enhance the air quality and create a peaceful surrounding outdoor area, which will make it one of the perfect outdoor privacy ideas.

 Living Walls or Green Garden Privacy Screens

-You can set up a living wall privacy screen with tall plants like bamboo, tall grasses, or climbing vines.
-These natural screens improve your privacy and make your outdoor area look more beautiful and inviting.
+A wall of tall plants like bamboo, tall grass, or climbing vines can give you luxury in your own backyard without any other fences in site.
+These natural screens enhance your privacy and make your outdoor space more scenic and inviting.

 Pergolas or Trellis plants for screening